Cognitive Hacking: The New Social Engineering Threat

 BLACKBIRD.AI AS A PARTNER TO MITIGATE COGNITIVE HACKING

-The BlackBird.AI Constellation Platform is a purpose-built Narrative Intelligence platform that enables organizations across industries and types to protect against emergent narrative attacks created by misinformation and disinformation that cause financial and reputational harm.
+The BlackBird.AI Constellation Platform is a purpose-built Narrative Intelligence platform that enables organizations across industries and types to protect against emergent narrative attacks created by misinformation and narrative attacks that cause financial and reputational harm.

 The Platform enables organizations to detect, measure, gain context, and prioritize risk by understanding the narratives, the influence behind them, the networks the narratives touch, the anomalous campaigns that scale them, and the cohorts that connect them.
 The platform enables risk analysis across the dark web, social media, and news platforms in 25 languages and redefines how organizations detect, measure, and prioritize narrative risk for critical decision-making.